 Please note that not all of the Python classes supporting the structure describe below, will necessarily be part of the 1.0 release of PATKIT.

-It is possible to work with many differenet kinds of data directory sturctures when using PATKIT.
+It is possible to work with many different kinds of data directory structures when using PATKIT.
 The description below matches fairly closely the internal representation of data in PATKIT and how PATKIT will save data and metadata when saving and/or exporting results.

 Following this kind of structure when saving the data in the first place, therefore makes data management easier by keeping the original data and the files generated by PATKIT in the same place when they correspond to each other.